01

 The short answer

 Locking in a new coaching client by week 1 is not about contracts or hard-sells.
-It is commitment escalation — four specific moments in the first seven days that turn a paying client into a committed one.
-The four moments are the first logged win, the first piece of personalised feedback, the first piece of public ownership of the journey, and the first weekly review with a clear next step.
+It is commitment escalation: four specific moments in the first seven days that turn a paying client into a committed one.
+The four moments are the first logged win, the first piece of personalised feedback, the first piece of unexpected coach attention (the coach noticing something the client didn't expect them to catch), and the first weekly review with a clear next step.
 If all four happen by Friday, the client mentally crosses from "trying this" to "doing this."
 If any of them is missing, the relationship stays fragile through month 2.
-The day-by-day operational sequence lives in the existing onboarding post; this one is about what each touchpoint has to accomplish to actually lock in.
+The day-by-day operational sequence lives in the standard onboarding post.
+This one is about what each touchpoint has to accomplish to actually lock in.

 03